SagarTeotia1/cpq-validator/README.md

 ## Usage

 CLI requires a document and a Transaction ID.
-The document can be a PDF or an Excel export (`.xls`/`.xlsx`).
+The document can be a PDF or an Excel export (`.xls`/`.xlsx`) even though the flag is named `--pdf`.

 ```bash
 python main.py --pdf "./Quote173670.pdf" --transaction-id 481320048